ziirish/burp-ui/docs/contributing.rst

 Questions
 ---------

-Ask question in the `discussion forum <https://burpui.ziirish.me/>`__.
-Do not use the issue tracker.
+Ask questions in the `discussion forum <https://burpui.ziirish.me/>`__.
+Do not use the issue tracker for this purpose.

 ``Burp-UI`` has extensive online documentation please read the `doc
 <https://burp-ui.readthedocs.org/en/latest/>`__.